L0neGamer/benjibot/SETUP.md

         3. From a terminal opened in the project folder, type `code .`
         4. There should soon be a window which has all the folders and files open on the left hand side
 2. Haskell setup
-    1. In any linux terminal window (wsl or the linux terminal itself), type `curl -sSL https://get.haskellstack.org/ | sh`, allowing sudo access and providing passwords as needed
+    1. In any linux terminal window (wsl or the linux terminal itself), install ghcup and stack via https://www.haskell.org/ghcup/
     2. In the linux terminal window opened from the project folder (or the terminal open in the vscode window) run `stack build`, and then wait until it's done
     3. This will take a long time
     4. Make some tea, or maybe some coffee or hot chocolate